Pre-arrivals information

 Applying outside the UK

 If you are applying from outside the UK, you should always refer to the Home Office website where you will find information on where to apply, how to apply and the cost of the application.
-Please ensure that you only travel to the UK after you have been granted your student visa (this will be awarded in digital format).
-If you enter the UK as a visitor beforehand (by using your passport), your student visa will not be valid, and you will have to leave the UK and validate it.
+Please ensure that you only travel to the UK after you have been granted your student visa (this will be awarded as a sticker (vignette) on your passport).
+For further reference, the Visa authorization date will also be mentioned in your UKVI decision letter.
+If you enter the UK as a visitor beforehand (by using your passport), your student visa will not be valid, and you must leave and re-enter the UK to validate it.

 Before you apply for your visa, you must ensure that you have all the required supporting documentation to avoid mistakes and delays.
 You can only apply for your visa up to six months before the start date of your chosen course.
 After submitting your application, you must not travel to the UK while your student visa application is pending.
 Once granted the Student Visa and your passport will be updated with an entry clearance vignette (sticker) permitting you to travel to the UK.
 You must ensure that you only enter the UK during the validity dates of this visa.
 After that your visa will be activated (stamped) upon entry to the UK.